jinantonic/RW-Lab-3/problem-3/README.md

 </br></br>

 ![Sketch](/images/m7.png)
-For example, let's say I created BLUE, PURPLE and GREEN notes and thier children.
+For example, let's say I created BLUE, PURPLE and GREEN notes and their children.

 </br></br>

 ![Sketch](/images/m8.png)
-When I click the delete button on the parent BLUE note, you can see it deletes it's child BLUE note as well.
-When the delete button on the children BLUE note is clicked, it only deletes itself but the parent BLUE note.
+When I click the delete button on the parent BLUE note, you can see it deletes its child BLUE note as well.
+When the delete button on the child BLUE note is clicked, it only deletes itself not the parent BLUE note.